 It depends… There may be a lot of people who see it that way but you can’t generalise.

 What is your routine like?

 On normal work days, I go to the office, come back, do a bit of gym in the evenings and spend the rest of the time with my children.
 I’m very particular about spending time with my kids as I feel it’s very important to be a part of their growing-up days.
 After growing up, they would get busy with their own things.
 I don’t want to miss out on these days of theirs.
 I take them out on holidays because that’s the time I get to spend the whole day with them.
 Today being a Sunday, I’m taking them along to Aamby Valley City for some car event.
-Like myself, my son likes vintage cars too, which is very rare for someone his age.
+Like myself, both my son and daughter likes vintage cars too, which is very rare for children their age.
 It’s in his blood.

 Talking about cars, Puneites say it’s a treat to watch when you’re out driving your classic Mercedes, Bentley or vintage Rolls Royce.
 Out of your enviable collection of vintage and classic cars, which one is your dearest?

 The vintage car – Rolls Royce Phantom 3 – is my favourite.
 It’s a 1937 model and has a V12 engine (the only V12 engine they made in those days).
 The new Phantom is named and based on this car.
 Interestingly, this car has a modified spitfire engine; it’s an aircraft engine.
 Rolls Royce, even today, makes aircraft engines.
 This car is very special to me!
 Of the classic ones, I prefer to drive the Lamborghini once in a while along with my son.

 How and when did you realise you have a fascination for cars?

 Ever since I was a child.
 I grew up looking at vintage cars, so at an age when young boys follow sports cars, I developed a passion for vintage cars.
 Now I enjoy my sports cars as well.

 Would you like to be reborn as yourself?